-How to use Time Machine with multiple Macs
+Yes, you can use Time Machine to backup all of your Macs

 Apple's built-in Time Machine app makes it simple to back up data on your Mac.
 You can use the same external hard drive to back up multiple Macs if you wish.
-Here are the two main ways to do this.
+Here's how to use Time Machine with multiple Macs.

-Get it done
+How to use Time Machine with multiple Macs: Get it done

 When you use an external hard drive to back up different Macs, Time Machine automatically creates separate folders, one for each computer.
 If you ever need to restore data from the hard drive on any of your Macs, Time Machine understands which files match the specific computer.
+Be sure to check out our list of the best external hard drives for Mac.

 To back up different Macs using Time Machine, you can: